pepstock-org/Charba-Wiki/docs/plugins/Plugins.md

  * **[resize method](../charts/Api#resize)** of the chart is invoked.
  * a resize event from the browser has been caught by [Chart.JS](http://www.chartjs.org/).

-The following hooks (the following one are the methods definitions in the [Plugin](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/Plugin.html)) can be used to interact during the resize, reset and destroy processes:
+The following hooks (the following ones are the methods definitions in the [Plugin](https://pepstock-org.github.io/Charba/4.0/org/pepstock/charba/client/Plugin.html)) can be used to interact during the resize, reset and destroy processes:

 ```java
 /**